opensourcecorp/workshops/linux/instructions/step_0.md

 Your company runs a handful of web applications on their Linux servers.
 Unfortunately, it seems that at least one of them has stopped responding to healthcheck pings.
-This is *bad* -- ever second that service isn't running, the company isn't making any money!
+This is *bad* -- every second that service isn't running, the company isn't making any money!
 Well, at least that's how your boss feels.
 You just work here.